ssyht/Arculus-Curriculum-Repo/Lab 4 - Simulation 2: Mission Execution - Denial of Service (DoS)/pages/Ch2.md

 * Upon the results of the activity log, the mission will come to a complete.

 <p align="center"> <img src="../img/ch2_mission_complete.png" width="900px"></p>

+## 2.4 As a Result

+In this chapter, you executed the Denial of Service simulation and observed its impact during an active mission.
+By running the mission and introducing a DoS condition, you were able to monitor how system behavior changed under abnormal traffic and how mission execution was affected in real time.
+This hands-on demonstration highlights the importance of availability and controlled execution in mission-oriented systems and prepares you for later modules that explore detection, mitigation, and resilience strategies.